SDrumm00/Obsidian/Obsidian Vault/Personal/Medications/Tremfya Prescription Refill Process.md

 	- Senderra called me to confirm that my insurance (Anthem BCBS) accepted my prior authorization from my Dr Costanza and we are good to continue filling the order.
 **20240805** - Calling OptumRx back
 	- Got a Tamara on the phone, she had no blockers on her end, we are just waiting on the Janssen card to fill so we can place the order.
 30 minute wait
+	- Tamara called back, had all the billing sorted out and completed the order with no further muss or fuss.